smcmahon42/truman-web-starter/README.md

 ## Getting Started - OS X

-Note, the following makes use of a CLI and Git, among other things.
+Note: The following makes use of a CLI and Git, among other things.
 If those are new to you, the following will be rough.

 ### Prerequisites